-On February 4, 1974, Patty Hearst, the 19-year-old granddaughter of newspaper publisher William Randolph Hearst, is kidnapped from her apartment in Berkeley, California, by two black men and a white woman, all three of whom are armed.
+On February 4, 1974, Patty Hearst, the 19-year-old granddaughter of newspaper publisher William Randolph Hearst, is kidnapped from her apartment in Berkeley, California, by three armed strangers.
 Her fiancee, Stephen Weed, was beaten and tied up along with a neighbor who tried to help.
 Witnesses reported seeing a struggling Hearst being carried away blindfolded, and she was put in the trunk of a car.
 Neighbors who came out into the street were forced to take cover after the kidnappers fired their guns to cover their escape.

 Three days later, the Symbionese Liberation Army (SLA), a small U.S. leftist group, announced in a letter to a Berkeley radio station that it was holding Hearst as a “prisoner of war.”
 Four days later, the SLA demanded that the Hearst family give $70 in foodstuffs to every needy person from Santa Rosa to Los Angeles.
 This done, said the SLA, negotiation would begin for the return of Patricia Hearst.
 Randolph Hearst hesitantly gave away some $2 million worth of food.
 The SLA then called this inadequate and asked for $6 million more.
 The Hearst Corporation said it would donate the additional sum if the girl was released unharmed.